akaankshaaaa/Adjust-Test/README.md

 	1. First Procedure could be to create a file using : vi file.txt
 	2. Paste the contents as mentioned
-	3. Provide executable permission to the file using : chmod 644 file.txt (or whatever permission you want to give where read (4), write (2) , execute (1))
+	3. Provide executable permission to the file using : chmod 644 file.txt (or any other relevant like read (4), write (2) , execute (1))
-	4. Provide ownership to the file depending on your need for eg : chown -R akanksha:akanksha file.txt
+	4. Provide ownership to the file depending on the need for eg : chown -R akanksha:akanksha file.txt
-	5. If you want to print contents of the file : cat file.txt
+	5. To print contents of the file : cat file.txt

 Procedure 2:

-	1. You can create a shell scripted file with file.sh
+	1. Create a shell scripted file with file.sh
 	2. Open the file and paste content utilising vi file.sh ( to open the file ) and put contents in the file as : echo "8Re3XuXhn7IXDyLZ6uhzZw3cYvVnef LZKtowinhNVhbfb8KBI05ANxwSlVBQ